 Now start that routine of 20 minutes in the morning and 20 minutes in the late afternoon.

-See?
-There’s no great mystery to it.
+As you can see, there’s no great mystery to it.
 This simple technique works great and lasts throughout your day or refreshes you for your evening.
-You may also wish to explore other types of meditation such as guided or music.
+You may also wish to explore other types of meditation such as ‘guided’, ‘chants’ or ‘music’.

 As a balanced person you are able to focus your energies on your family and business while you take efficient action to move forward to achieve your dreams and goals.